eclipse-archived/smarthome/docs/documentation/community/contributing.md

 # Code Contributions

-If you want to become a contributor to the project, please check our guidelines first:
+If you want to become a contributor to the project, please check our guidelines first.
+If you can't wait to get your hands dirty have a look at the open issues where we [need your help](https://github.com/eclipse/smarthome/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) or one of the [open bugs](https://github.com/eclipse/smarthome/issues?q=is%3Aissue+is%3Aopen+label%3Abug).

 ## Pull requests are always welcome